-We have made time-resolved measurements the angular distribution of low energy phonons (l-phonons) that are created by a heater in liquid helium, at several powers and pulse lengths, in order to investigate the temporal and spatial development of such l-phonon pulses.
+We have made time-resolved measurements of the angular distribution of low-energy phonons (l-phonons) that are created by a heater in liquid helium, at several powers and pulse lengths, in order to investigate the temporal and spatial development of such l-phonon pulses.
 The angular distributions show a mesa shape with a flat top in the direction normal to the heater.
 The width of the flat top increases with power and pulse length.
-We argue that the flat top is due to the creation of high energy phonons (h-phonons).
+We argue that the flat top is due to the creation of high-energy phonons (h-phonons).
 These are created until the temperature of the central region of the l-phonon sheet reaches 0.7 K, when the creation of h-phonons essentially stops.
-Outside of the flat top, the angular distribution is due the lateral spreading of the l-phonon sheet.
-A model for this is described in the preceding paper [1], which gives a framework for considering these measurements.
+Outside the flat top, the angular distribution is due to the lateral spreading of the l-phonon sheet.
+A model for this is described in the preceding paper [I.N.
+Adamenko, K. E. Nemchenko, V.A.
+Slipko, and A.F.G.
+Wyatt, preceding paper, Phys.
+Rev. B 68, 134507 (2003)] which gives a framework for considering these measurements.